tjohnston-softdev/aurion-assessment-2110/instructions.md

 * For the submission itself, both the expected and actual values are displayed.
 	* For the original submission, I thought implementing a full unit test suite would have been excessive given that we only had three days to complete the assessment.
 	* Proper unit tests were implemented in an updated version.
-	* The unit tests directly compare the expected and actual values for the given test cases.

 #### Dependencies

 * The submission itself uses no third-party packages.
 Everything is written in native Node JS.
 * Unit tests were implemented using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/)
-	* Keep in mind that formal unit tests were not included in the original submission.
+* Unit tests are run completely separate from the original submission.

 ----